 FAULTY FRACTALS AND THE TORTUOUS PATH

 Innovators have to pass a time-depleting gauntlet called the 'tortuous path'.
 Many die before their innovations see wide use.
 I have been lucky in that I have seen THREE tortuous paths, while alive!
-It hasn't been pretty, but to create and watch tech adoption of your baby is about as satisfying as anything you can imagine.
-Right now, I am one happy ham!
+It hasn't been pretty, but to create and watch tech adoption of your babies is about as satisfying as anything you can imagine.
+Right now, I am one happy ham--a successful scientist/inventor/entrepreneur!
+I am P-R-O-U-D to be a survivor:-)

 Of course there are those who actually LIKE placing others in harm's way in innovation, and there are a few of these, quite vocal, who are hams.
 The effect of such cannot be ignored: It is a myth that ignoring such comments lessens their impact: See, for example,